cftgithub/cftgithub/README.md

 I recently received a Full-Stack Web Development certificate from the University of Utah and have advanced my skills in CSS, JavaScript, React, Node and Express.
 Please check out a few of my repos to see how I have applied these skills.

+By the way, I prefer working in a collaborative environment versus individually as a freelancer.
+Please contact me if you think I might be a good match for your team!

 ### Click to check out my [portfolio](https://cftgithub.github.io/ChiafongTsao/index.html)